Growing Cyber Crime

 Methods to protect yourself from cyber crime:-

-2. Keep your social media account private.
+1. Use strong and unique passwords.2.
+Keep your social media account private.

 3. Protect your computer with anti-virus software.